Role of Australian Government agencies

 On 15 December 2017, the Australian Government announced that a Child Abuse Royal Commission Implementation Taskforce (Taskforce) would be established in the Attorney-General's Department to carefully consider the Royal Commission into Institutional Responses to Child Sexual Abuse's Final Report and coordinate and deliver the Australian Government Response.

-The Taskforce is working closely with Australian Government agencies and states and territories to coordinate, monitor and track the implementation of Royal Commission recommendations directed wholly or partially at the Australian Government.
+The Taskforce is working closely with Australian Government agencies and states and territories to track the implementation of Royal Commission recommendations directed wholly or partially at the Australian Government.
 Other recommendations are being implemented by state and territory governments and non-government institutions.

 National Office for Child Safety